 Risk-Based Approach

-There is broad consensus globally in support of a risk-based approach to AI regulation.
-In the U.S., the National Institute for Standards and Technology has developed an Artificial Intelligence Risk Management Framework that could facilitate alignment on approaches to identifying and assessing risk.
-However, concerns have been raised that some applications under the EU AI Act could fall through the cracks in classification between low and unacceptable risk.
-Of particular concern is the fact that the criteria for establishing whether or not an AI system is to be considered as posing an unacceptable risk is unclear.
-For example, the inclusion of systems that manipulate people through subliminal techniques appears intuitive, but in practice, it is unclear how harm is defined and which applications may be subject to prohibition.
-The threshold for manipulation, therefore, may have to be clarified through future interpretive guidance with the scope of existing provisions such as the General Data Protection Regulation (GDPR) and consumer protection legislation.
+From the international perspective, there is a broad global consensus in support of a risk-based approach to AI regulation.
+However, concerns have been raised that some applications under the EU AI Act could fall through the cracks in the classification of risk levels.
+Of particular concern is the fact that the criteria for establishing whether or not an AI system is to be considered as posing an unacceptable risk is unclear in the Act.
+For example, the prohibition of AI systems that manipulate people through subliminal techniques appears intuitive, but in practice, it is unclear how harm is to be understood and which applications may actually be subject to prohibition.
+The threshold for manipulation as well as harm, therefore, may have to be clarified through future practical guidelines and interpretive tools, possibly also with the support from the preexisting European regulatory inventory around personal data and consumer protection.

-A similar set of considerations apply to the definition of high-risk applications of AI under the EU AI Act.
-The list and criteria proposed in the latest text have been subject to lively debate, especially given that the list –originally described by the Commission as potentially referring to a small subset of future AI systems on the market, around 5 to 10 % – keeps expanding.
-This is well illustrated by a proposal in the Draft report of two MEP committees to qualify any AI systems used in insurance and medical triage, as well as AI systems that interact with children or affect democratic processes, as high-risk.
-It is important that the Proposal addresses this gap in requirements for high-risk AI systems, especially when accounting for data protection requirements.
+A similar set of considerations apply to the scope and definition of HRAIS under the EU AI Act.
+The list and criteria adopted in the final published text have been subject to lively debate, especially given that the list –originally described by the Commission as potentially referring to a small subset of future AI systems on the market, around 5 to 10 % – has considerably expanded.
+Equivocally, the EU AI Act does not clarify how the different parts of AI systems should be treated, especially when these parts are supplied by different providers/manufacturers or not marketed independently.
+Further clarification in practice may be needed on whether each AI component must individually meet the legislative requirements and who will be responsible for their compliance.

-Moreover, in the Commission proposal, most of the transparency measures envisioned for high-risk AI systems – notably in relation to their registration in the EU-wide high-risk AI systems database – apply to the developers of these systems, not to the actors deploying them.
+On another note, most of the transparency measures envisioned for HRAIS – notably in relation to their registration in the EU-wide HRAIS database – apply to the developers of these systems, not to the actors deploying them.
 Stakeholders have argued that there should be greater transparency in relation to deployers.
-Indeed, a recent Mozilla report argues that ‘deployers must therefore be obligated to disclose AI systems they use for high-risk use cases and provide meaningful information on the exact purpose for which these high—risk AI systems are used as well as the context of deployment’.
+Indeed, a 2022 Mozilla report argues that ‘deployers must therefore be obligated to disclose AI systems they use for high-risk use cases and provide meaningful information on the exact purpose for which these high—risk AI systems are used as well as the context of deployment’.
+In practice, the Act should be able to strike a balance in the distribution of responsibilities among different operators, as it is indispensable for an effective and competitive AI market in the EU.

-Perhaps the most significant gap relates to the fact that the AI Act does not consider the risk associated with the interaction between multiple AI systems.
-For example, several AI systems with individual low-risk profiles could end up interacting and generating significant risks for individuals and society as a whole.
-These so-called interactive risks of AI are for now excluded from the scope of the Act and might be tackled by the proposed EU legislative initiative on AI Liability.
-However, the AI Act is focused entirely on a linear risk-based approach, with an isolated discussion of the role played by citizens that consume such services.
-As a result, the proposal has been critiqued, with some advocating for the consideration of Fundamental Rights that encourage human rights impact assessments.
+Perhaps the most significant gap relates to the fact that the AI Act does not consider the risks associated with the interaction between multiple AI systems.
+For example, several AI systems with individually limited or minimal risk profiles could end up interacting and generating significant risks for individuals and society as a whole.
+These so-called interactive risks of AI are for now excluded from the scope of the Act and might be addressed by the proposed EU legislative initiative on AI Liability.
+Basically a product legislation for the marketing of AI systems, the EU AI Act is focused entirely on a linear risk-based approach, with an isolated discussion of the role played by individuals that use AI systems.

 Report error